• Skip to primary navigation

 2 & 3.
 Make top or face layer - cut out two eyes using the small end of the 2A piping tip, like for the Halloween sandwich recipe.
 Using the back end of a small spoon, elongate the circle into oval shapes.

-4. Spread about a teaspoon of jam on the middle of another cut-out, leaving about ½-inch border around the edges, like in raspberry thumbprint cookies.
+4. Spread about a teaspoon of jam on the middle of another cut-out, leaving about ½-inch border around the edges.
 Using a very small pastry brush or your fingertip, brush the edges with a little water to moisten.

 5. Place the face layer on top and press the edges with your fingertip, pressing gently to adhere.
 Press the bottom with a skewer to form the base of the ghost (refer to photos and video).